edubart/nelua-lang/docs/pages/overview.md

 print(get_number(2)) -- prints 0
 ```

-Use this when you want to specialize optional arguments at compile time
+Use this when you want to specialize optional arguments at compile-time
 without any runtime costs.

 ### Overload concept

 Using concepts to overload functions for different incoming types
-at compile time is a common use, so there is also a shortcut for creating overload concepts:
+at compile-time is a common use, so there is also a shortcut for creating overload concepts:

 ```nelua
 local function foo(x: #[overload_concept{integer,stringview,niltype}]#)